 #6.
 “Happy Xmas (War Is Over).”
 “So this is Christmas/And what have you done?”
 John Lennon never hesitated to point a finger at who was causing the decline of civilization — it was mostly us.
 Average people content to not get involved, to roll over and elect politicians who were bought and paid for by corporate interests to continuously enmesh us in morally unjustifiable wars because we’re too distracted by iPhone apps to object to the consistent screwing we’re receiving.
 (No, iPhone apps did not exist when Lennon recorded the song in 1971, but the point is still valid.)
 Lennon believed all that bullshit could stop if people wanted it badly enough.
 Forty years later, some things are better, some things are worse, so it basically balances out.
 Nothing is going to change any time soon…”People get the government they deserve,” goes the acid remark attributed (probably incorrectly) to Alexis de Tocqueville, and it’s pretty hard to dispute.
 Remember, the full slogan concocted by Lennon back in 1969 reads “War is over…if you want it.”
 BEST VERSION: If there’s a version that’s not John Lennon backed by the Harlem Children’s Choir (and, yes, Yoko), then I don’t want to hear it.

 #5.
 “Baby, It’s Cold Outside.”
 This one began life as an obscurity buried in a forgotten M-G-M musical of 1949 (Neptune’s Daughter — skip it), a not-really-Christmas duet between a guy trying to get a girl to spend a cold winter’s night with him, and the girl making increasingly pathetic excuses to leave.
 It flashed to life again briefly in the Mad Men-cocktail lounge-loving late ’50s and early ’60s, then languished until revived — quite charmingly — by professional charmer Zooey Deschanel and Will Ferrell in the 2003 comedy Elf.
 Ever since, it’s been an unavoidable holiday staple.
 Best Version: Dean Martin.
 With good ol’ Dino crooning it, the listener knows that a) the girl is going to stay, and b) she’ll be fine.
 (Also, Deschanel has recently re-visited the song with her indie-rock duo She & Him, and the roles are reversed — she’s the seducer, and musical partner M. Ward is the poor sap with one eye on his watch and the other on the door.)
-[2017 EDIT: Seeing as how this six-year-old blog post is getting more hits this year than it did when first posted, in light of recent disturbing, predatory events in the entertainment industry…yeah, the song can be seen as problematic, but I’ll stand by it (if not necessarily its #5 placing.)
+[2017 EDIT: Seeing as how this six-year-old blog post is getting more hits this year than it did when first posted, in light of the recent exposure of disturbing, predatory events in the entertainment industry…yeah, the song can be seen as problematic, but I’ll stand by it (if not necessarily its #5 placing.)
 The subtext of the song is really about social mores and restrictive expectations for single women of the ’40s.
-In other words, she wants to stay, but has no sexual autonomy in a judgmental and patriarchal society, and is afraid of the 70-year-old equivalent of being slut-shamed.
+In other words, she wants to stay, but has no sexual autonomy in a judgmental and patriarchal society, and is afraid of the 70-years-ago equivalent of being slut-shamed.
 If the song is still a little uncomfortable for you, mentally dump it, put Aretha Franklin’s version of “Winter Wonderland” in at #25, and move everything else up a notch.
 And honestly, I don’t know why I placed “Cold” so high in the first place.
 I think I just really like Dean Martin, and Elf. ]

 #4.
 “Christmas Vacation.”
 The surprisingly soulful opening theme song for the 1989 comedy classic National Lampoon’s Christmas Vacation.
 The annual viewing of the movie on or around my birthday (Dec.
 3) has made the song a kind of audio ribbon-cutting, marking the official beginning of Christmas in Holy Bee Land.
 “It’s that time/Christmas time is here/Everybody knows there’s not a better time of year…” (Another great “season opening” song is Perry Como’s 1951 “It’s Beginning To Look A Lot Like Christmas.”)
 BEST VERSION: Mavis Staples from the original soundtrack.